9 inspiring living room furniture trends to try in 2025

 (Image credit: Chris Snook)

-Not to be confused with the accent wall trend that designs all agree just makes your home look dated in 2025, in terms of furniture, the feature storage or shelving wall is where it is at.
+Not to be confused with the accent wall trend that designers all agree just makes your home look dated in 2025, in terms of furniture, the feature storage or shelving wall is where it is at.

-Bo Hellberg, CMO at String Furniture says: 'At the moment, we are noticing a trend for large-scale statement feature walls in the living room.
+Bo Hellberg, CMO at String Furniture says, 'At the moment, we are noticing a trend for large-scale statement feature walls in the living room.
 With the infinite range of combinations available, in timeless materials like walnut, ash, and oak, custom shelves open up a whole range of possibilities for a design scheme so you can make as big a statement as you would like and even create a work of art out of your shelves.'

 Open shelves display curated collections of books, art, and decor, while closed cabinetry offers concealed storage for less attractive essentials.
 'When designing our homes, we often forget the effectiveness of simply merging storage with the interior design scheme,' Bo continues.